shelby-norris/shelby-norris/README.md

 # 👋 Hey There!

 I'm Shelby, an aspiring web developer.
-Most of my professional life has been spent in customer service and marketing, particularly with commercial real estate.
-I have a passion for helping small businesses grow, and I love learning new things!
+Most of my professional life has been spent in customer service and marketing, so I'm a total newbie with this kind of thing.
+I'm always open to constructive criticism, advice, collaborations, and new learning opportunities! 🌱

 ## Languages and Tools